Choosing the Perfect Car Amplifier

 Power Supply

-The amplifier itself is switched on and off by connecting the supply usually used for an electric aerial straight to the remote input of the amplifier.
+The amplifier is typically switched on and off by connecting the supply used for an electric aerial to the remote input of the amplifier.
+If you experience unwanted noise, placing a choke in series with the power supply lines can help reduce or eliminate it.

 Location